jmholton/build_pdb/README.md

 #### peptide synthesis
 The first thing you might want do do is try a one-liner, like this:
 ```
-echo "BUILD ALA\nBUILD ALA\nBUILD ALA" | ./build_n2c.awk | tee tripeptide.pdb
+echo "BUILD ALA\nBUILD ALA\nBUILD ALA" | build_n2c.awk | tee tripeptide.pdb
 ```
-and you should see:
+That vertical bar character `|` is a unix pipe.
+This tells the shell to take the text that would normally have gone to the screen from the `echo` command and re-direct it as though you typed it yourself on the keyboard into the running `build_n2c.awk` program.
+The second pipe `|` also takes what would have been printed onto the screen by `build_n2c.awk` and re-directs it into the next program, which is `tee`.
+This is analogous to a t-junction in a water pipe, where the input is split in two: copied to the screen (stdout), as well as written to the file `tripeptide.pdb`.
+That text should look like this:
 ```
 ATOM      1  N   ALA     1      -1.501  -0.000   2.251  1.00 20.00
 ATOM      2  CA  ALA     1      -0.467  -0.000   3.268  1.00 20.00